mapninja/Earthsys144/week02/01_PICK_ONE_TO_TURN_IN_introducing_arcgis_fieldmaps_and_arcgis_online_for_data_collection.md

 ## To Turn In

 1. Join the current **EarthSys144 ArcGIS Online course group** if you didn't as part of the above steps, and share your data collection map app with that group.
 2. Return to the details page of your **web map** and copy the URL from the browser URL bar.
-Submit that URL in Canvas.
-3. Go to the details page for the **View layer** you created and find its URL.
-Submit that URL in Canvas as well.
+3. Go to the details page for the **View layer** you created and copy that URL as well.
+4. Create a short Google Doc that includes:
+   - your name
+   - the course and lab title
+   - the **web map** URL
+   - the **view layer** URL
+5. Export that Google Doc as a PDF.
+6. Submit the PDF to Canvas.

+> **Course turn-in rule:** All `TURN_IN` assignments in this course are submitted as PDF files.
+When an assignment's deliverable is a URL, place the URL or URLs in a Google Doc and export that document as a PDF before submitting.

 These two links represent two different roles in the workflow: